righthan/IdeaMemo/README.md

   detail as possible to help resolve it.
 - **Enjoy the app.** The best contribution is simply using and enjoying the app I spent so much time on!

+## 🌍 Translation
+Multi-language translation is done by AI, there may be errors, please point them out.Thanks!

 ## 🤗 Thanks
 This project was created by Compose.
 Some of the project's code is derived from excellent open-source projects.